paulkarpenko/us-code-ui/uscode/title-24-hospitals-and-asylums/chapter-010-armed-forces-retirement-home.md

 <a id="section-419"></a>
 ## § 419.
-Periodic inspection of retirement home facilities by Department of Defense Inspector General and outside inspectors
+Periodic inspection of retirement home facilities
-**(a) Duty of Inspector General of the Department of Defense** The Inspector General of the Department of Defense shall have the duty to inspect the Retirement Home.

-**(b) Inspections by Inspector General**

-(1) Not less often than once every three years, the Inspector General of the Department of Defense shall perform a comprehensive inspection of all aspects of each facility of the Retirement Home, including independent living, assisted living, long-term care, medical and dental care, pharmacy, financial and contracting records, and any aspect of either facility on which the Advisory Council or the Resident Advisory Committee of the facility recommends inspection.

-(2) The Inspector General shall be assisted in inspections under this subsection by a medical inspector general of a military department designated for purposes of this subsection by the Secretary of Defense.

-(3) In conducting the inspection of a facility of the Retirement Home under this subsection, the Inspector General shall solicit concerns, observations, and recommendations from the Advisory Council, the Resident Advisory Committee of the facility, and the residents of the facility.
-Any concerns, observations, and recommendations solicited from residents shall be solicited on a not-for-attribution basis.

-(4) The Chief Operating Officer and the Administrator of each facility of the Retirement Home shall make all staff, other personnel, and records of each facility available to the Inspector General in a timely manner for purposes of inspections under this subsection.

-**(c) Reports on inspections by Inspector General**

-(1) The Inspector General shall prepare a report describing the results of each inspection conducted of a facility of the Retirement Home under subsection (b), and include in the report such recommendations as the Inspector General considers appropriate in light of the inspection.
-Not later than 90 days after completing the inspection of the facility, the Inspector General shall submit the report to the Secretary of Defense, the Chief Operating Officer, the Administrator of the facility, the Senior Medical Advisor, and the Advisory Council.

-(2) A report submitted under paragraph (1) shall include a plan by the Chief Operating Officer to address the recommendations and other matters contained in the report.

-**(d) Additional inspections**

-(1) The Chief Operating Officer shall request the inspection of each facility of the Retirement Home by a nationally recognized civilian accrediting organization in accordance with [section 411(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title24-section411/g&num=0&edition=prelim).
+**(a) Inspections** The Chief Operating Officer shall request the inspection of each facility of the Retirement Home by a nationally recognized civilian accrediting organization in accordance with [section 411(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title24-section411/g&num=0&edition=prelim) on a frequency consistent with the standards of such organization.

-(2) The Chief Operating Officer and the Administrator of a facility being inspected under this subsection shall make all staff, other personnel, and records of the facility available to the civilian accrediting organization in a timely manner for purposes of inspections under this subsection.
+**(b) Availability of staff and records** The Chief Operating Officer and the Administrator of a facility being inspected under this section shall make all staff, other personnel, and records of the facility available to the civilian accrediting organization in a timely manner for purposes of inspections under this section.

-**(e) Reports on additional inspections** Not later than 60 days after receiving a report of an inspection from the civilian accrediting organization under subsection (d), the Chief Operating Officer shall submit to the Secretary of Defense, the Senior Medical Advisor, and the Advisory Council a report containing—
+**(c) Reports** Not later than 60 days after receiving a report on an inspection from the civilian accrediting organization under this section, the Chief Operating Officer shall submit to the Secretary of Defense, the Senior Medical Advisor, and the Advisory Council a report containing—

 (1) the results of the inspection; and